Stav-Kr/Stav-Kr/README.md

 ### Hi there 👋
-I am a physics student, with a passion for programming so I made this github account to store my projects.
+I am a physics student who likes programming and data so I made this github account to store my projects.

 #### Languages & Tools: